OmniLayer/spec/README.md

 ## Accepting a Bet

 Say you see a bet which you would like to accept.
-Simply publish the inverse bet with matching odds and the same end date, and the Mastercoin protocol will match them automatically (that is, everyone parsing Mastercoin data will mark both bets as accepted).
+Simply publish the inverse bet with matching odds and the same end date, and the Master Protocol will match them automatically (that is, everyone parsing Mastercoin data will mark both bets as accepted).
 Here is what a bet matching our last example published 5 days later (with 25 days to go) would look like:

 1. Transaction type = 40 for creating a bet offer (32-bit unsigned integer, 4 bytes)
 2. Bet Currency identifier = 5 for USDCoin (32-bit unsigned integer, 4 bytes)